DirectRoot/webauthn/content/leaders/1-primer/_index.en.md

 As the value of the information a user holds increases, so can the effort put into phishing them.
 Business leaders are often targetting through "spear phishing", where personalized information is used to make the attack more convincing.
 The secrecy and urgency around business deals or other critical C-Level events can present highly valuable phishing opportunities.

 {{< notice tip >}}
-  Always take a moment to question a task that has come to you with very high urgency and through an unusual channel.
-Separately confirm actions with the claimed sender, through a different method
+  Always question tasks that come to you with very high urgency and through an unusual channel.
+Separately confirm the action with the claimed sender, through a different method of communication
 {{</ notice >}}

 ### Your Second Factor Isn't Good Enough